bagder/I-D/httpbis-tcp/draft.md

 Algorithm to buffer packets when it doesn't need to (that is, when the other peer has already processed the outstanding data).

-Delayed ACKs are most useful in situations where it is reasonable to assume that a data packet will almost immediately (within 500ms) cause data to be sent in the other direction.
+Delayed ACKs can be useful in situations where it is reasonable to assume that a data packet will almost immediately (within 500ms) cause data to be sent in the other direction.
 In general in both HTTP/1.1 and HTTP/2 this is
 unlikely: therefore, disabling Delayed ACKs can provide an improvement in